vocanic/vocanic.github.io/_posts/2015-11-02-aws-dynamodb.markdown

 ---

 Dynamo DB is the well known NoSQL DB solution from Amazon.
 At Vocanic we've been using a bunch of services provided by AWS.
-While looking into way to improve the performance of our data storage mechanisms we though of doing some experiments with Dynamo DB.
-Vocanic Dynamo DB is a result of that.
+While looking into ways of improving the performance of our data storage mechanisms we though of doing some experiments with Dynamo DB.
+Vocanic Dynamo DB lib is a result of that.
 It is a wrapper class on top of [DynamoDb Marshaler](http://docs.aws.amazon.com/aws-sdk-php/v2/api/class-Aws.DynamoDb.Marshaler.html) and add few function to help migrate our existing applications to Dynamo DB without much of a pain.

 This post will provide some essential tips on quickly setting up the test environment and start experimenting with Dynamo DB.